You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

 - After you are done, rinse the surface with clean water.

 After removing dust and rust from it, let the metal dry.
-After, you can use a damp rag to remove any leftover dirt or grime.
+After, use a damp rag to remove any leftover dirt or grime.

 Sanding will remove any imperfections or bumps the surface may have.

 Metal blasting (or sandblasting) is an alternative to sanding.
-The sandblaster will spray sand at high pressure (and speed) on the surface.
-The blasting will remove imperfections and bumps from the surface.
-However, metal blasting is recommended for outdoor large-scale surfaces.
+Sandblasting refers to spraying sand at high pressure (and speed) on the surface and removing imperfections and bumps from it.
+But, sandblasting is recommended for large outdoor surfaces.

 After sanding or blasting the surface, remove the dust on the metal using a vacuum.